I quit my job.

 And while quitting your full-time job during a pandemic is definitely extreme, there are other ways to work within your passions, to live creatively, whatever career you’re in.

-If you do happen to care about this roller coaster I’ve just boarded, well, come join the ride!
+If you do happen to care about this new-business roller coaster I’ve just boarded, well, come join the ride!

 There’s plenty of room. 🎢

-Join my email list for monthly updates of my journey to becoming a business owner (gulp) — plus useful insights related to writing, web design, and digital marketing for creatives.
+Join my email list for updates of my journey to becoming a business owner (gulp) — plus useful insights related to writing, web design, and digital marketing for creatives.

 I’m not one for fluff, so I promise to send only the info I believe is actually substantial.